 Jaresko’s father, Ivan, was born in 1932 in Poltava, 200 miles east of Kiev.
-During World War II, he was deported with his family to a Nazi camp inside Germany.
-After the war, he immigrated to Chicago, where he met Jaresko’s mother, Maria, another Ukrainian refugee.
-They raised three children in lower-middle-class Wood Dale, 20 miles northwest of the city whose skyscrapers symbolized the ambition and opportunity of their adopted homeland.
+At 10 he was deported with his family to a Nazi camp inside Germany.
+After the end of World War II, he emigrated to Chicago, where he met Jaresko’s mother, Maria, another Ukrainian refugee.
+They raised three children in lower- middle-class Wood Dale, 20 miles northwest of the city whose skyscrapers symbolized the ambition and opportunity of their adopted homeland.

 Jaresko could see firsthand that there would be no easy path for Ukraine to follow in its transition to a market economy.
 Criminal posturing was the national style.
 All the same, she recognized the opportunities that existed in a country that was rapidly privatizing its state-owned assets.
 She left her diplomatic post and joined the Western NIS Enterprise Fund, an organization backed by the U.S. Agency for International Development and designed to kick-start small and midsize Ukrainian businesses.

-In the mid-1990s, Ukraine endured hyperinflation of 10,000 percent.
+In the mid-1990s, Ukraine endured hyperinflation of 10,000 per- cent.
 A few years later came the shock waves of Russia’s financial crisis.
 The Ukrainian economy showed its first signs of growth only in 2000, after almost a decade of decline.
 Then, in 2004, came the Orange Revolution.
 While the country entered a new period of uncertainty, international institutional investors began to arrive.
 Two years later, Jaresko and three partners opened investment management firm Horizon Capital.
 It managed the Western NIS Enterprise Fund and eventually raised two more.
 When she left last December, it had roughly $600 million of Ukrainian investments under management.
-(Jaresko and her husband, Ihor Figlus, divorced in 2011.
+(Jaresko and her husband, Ihor Figlus, who’d been a partner at Horizon Capital, divorced in 2011.
 He’s returned to the U.S. Their two school-age children live in Kiev with Jaresko.)

 Last year’s regime change, Jaresko says, represented a real turning point—a chance to finally end kleptocratic rule.
 “Anyone close to Ukraine understood that this was an incredible moment to take Ukraine forward in a way that it hadn’t gone quickly enough over the past 22 years,” she says.
 “That there had been a radical change in civil society, and that civil society’s expectations could no longer be put on the back burner by anyone.”